 “In an emergency, an owner in QLD can enter without notice or if there are reasonable grounds to believe that entry is necessary to protect the property from damage.”

 “All notices should be on the approved form, a form 9 (entry notice).
 They can also enter at any time the tenant agrees but only at a time that suits the tenant.”

-“Without the tenant’s approval, an owner can only enter between 8am and 6pm, notices much be for a two hour time period which they intend to enter the premises.
-General inspections cannot occur more than once every 3 months and if to show buyers or tenants a reasonable time must have lapsed between entries.”
+“Without the tenant’s approval, an owner can only enter between 8 am and 6 pm, notices much be for a two hour time period which they intend to enter the premises.
+General inspections cannot occur more than once every three months, and if to show buyers or tenants a reasonable time must have lapsed between entries”.”